debajyotidatta/debajyotidatta.github.com/_posts/2016-09-28-fast-text-and-skip-gram.md

 <h2>Subword Information</h2>

 The skipgram approach is effective and useful because it emphasizes on the specific word and the words it generally occurs with.
-This intuitively makes sense, we expect to see words like "octoberfest, beer, germany" to occur together and words like "france, germany england" to occur together.
+This intuitively makes sense, we expect to see words like "Octoberfest, beer, Germany" to occur together and words like "France, Germany England" to occur together.

 But each word also contains information that we want to capture.
-Like about the relationships of characters and within characters and so on.
-This is where character based n-grams come in and this is what "subword" information that the fasttext paper refers to.
+Like about the relationships between characters and within characters and so on.
+This is where character-based n-grams come in and this is what "subword" information that the fasttext paper refers to.

 So the way fasttext works is just with a new scoring function compared to the skipgram model.
 The new scoring function is described as follows: